lukaszhapak/demo/src/main/java/com/example/demo/test/readme.md

 * testing migrations
 * testing native queries
 * toxiproxy - connection errors or something
+* @service connection  new integration with containers in spring boot 3.1

 ### mocks
 * integration: code in other jar that is already tested, like outbox or kafka publisher